USDA Loan Down Payment & Closing Costs | 2025

 USDA home loans are guaranteed loans backed by the U.S. Department of Agriculture’s Rural Development Loan Program.

-This is one of only two major products requiring no down payment.
+In fact, it’s one of only two major products requiring no down payment.
 The other is the VA loan, for which you need eligible military service.

 Unlike most standard home loans, the USDA loan is not a conventional mortgage backed by Fannie Mae or Freddie Mac.